 Learn to celebrate the abnormalities.
 Walk in the honesty of the deficits in your personality, and you will most likely be surprised by how acceptance changes your perception of the world.

 The act of acceptance provides us an ability to be objective, understanding and conscious of the responsibility of being considerate of others.
 That's what this stage teaches us.
 Not only to accept ourselves, but understand the role acceptance plays in life in general.

 The cost/challenge in this stage, is realizing how little you accept about others, and recognizing that for some, those you love the most, accept you least...

 I think it's always funny how quickly and easily we hold others accountable for their missteps, but fail to do the same for ourselves.

-You can't grow if you challenge yourself to be better.
+You can't grow if you don't challenge yourself to be better.
 That's what holding yourself accountable does.